DuskWasHere/dusk-obsidian-vault/README.md

 ## Working on it
-- [ ] light version of the vault (to only plugins used for the core functionalities)
+- [ ] light version of the vault (only include plugins used for the core functionalities)
 - [ ] mobile display compatibility
 - [ ] better documentation